asofolahan/amazon-share-a-cart/README.md

-# FasterJS
+# Amazon Share-A-Cart

-FasterJS is an extension that replaces commonly hosted web-objects with local redirects.
-This makes your browsing faster, saves bandwidth since there is no download, and makes youre browsing a little more private.
+Amazon Share-A-Cart is an extension for Google Chrome that allows you to share the contents of your Amazon.com cart with anyone else.

 ## Code license